 UiPath Apps includes a low-code app builder called App Studio.
-It lets you build visually appealing professional apps quickly using only a web browser through a rich library of drag and drop controls.
-You can see a few examples in the app above including a date picker.
-With the designer you can create simple experiences such as a single form or advanced apps that include multiple screens and tailored business flows.
+It lets you build visually appealing professional apps quickly using only a web browser through a rich library of drag-and-drop controls.
+You can see a few examples in the app above, including a date picker.
+With the designer, you can create simple experiences such as a single form or advanced apps that include multiple screens and tailored business flows.
 There is almost no limit to the sophistication of experience you can easily create in App Studio.

-Here is a sneak peek at the App Studio experience for building apps.
+Here is a sneak peek at the App Studio experience for building apps:

 We talked a little about creating in App Studio, now let’s talk about the experience end users will have when they use them.
-UiPath Apps allows them to engage with their company automations directly from a web browser delivering a seamless high-quality digital experience.
-They can access Apps from any supported browser and on multiple platforms including Windows, Mac, Chromebook and even from mobile devices.
+UiPath Apps allows the end user to engage with their company automations directly from a web browser.
+This delivers a seamless, high-quality digital experience.
+They can access Apps from any supported browser and on multiple platforms including Microsoft Windows, Apple Mac, Google Chromebook, and even from mobile devices.
 The web experience will adapt based on the connecting device.

 As always, we have been co-innovating with many of you and working closely with companies in our insider program to develop Apps.
 We have seen examples that cover a diverse spectrum of use cases.
-They range from simple Apps like the out of office example above to very sophisticated Apps such as a Contact Center agent console that combines data from multiple systems into a single App.
-An agent console app like this is especially powerful as it eliminates the need for an agent to toggle between multiple applications, enter complex keystrokes and read scripts all while trying to help a customer.
+They range from simple apps like the out of office example above to very sophisticated apps such as a contact center agent console that combines data from multiple systems into a single app.
+An agent console app like this is especially powerful as it eliminates the need for an agent to toggle between multiple applications, enter complex keystrokes, and read scripts all while trying to help a customer.

-As you can see, the impact of integrating a low-code App builder into our platform to deliver automation powered apps is a large step forward for the automation industry and we can’t wait to see what you do with it!
+As you can see, the impact of integrating a low-code App builder into our platform to deliver automation-powered apps is a large step forward for the automation industry and we can’t wait to see what you do with it!
 We will also collect and highlight some of the best examples in the months ahead.

-This allows you to build powerful automations that can leverage capabilities like rich relational data types, with an integrated security model, and instantaneous provisioning and deployments via the Automation Cloud.
-The Data Service reduces the need to access external databases or system of records to store the results of automations simplifying development and allowing easier sharing of data across automations and applications.
-Try UiPath Data Service from your Automation Cloud account.
+This allows you to build powerful automations that can leverage capabilities like rich relational data types, with an integrated security model, and instantaneous provisioning and deployments via Automation Cloud™.
+Data Service reduces the need to access external databases or system of records to store the results of automations.
+The results are simplified development and easier sharing of data across automations and applications.
+Try UiPath Data Service from your Automation Cloud™ account.

-UiPath Apps is currently in private preview and we are putting the final touches on the public preview which will go live in the Ui Automation Cloud later this month.
-If you missed the exciting UiPath Apps demo at our DevCon keynote session, you can watch it here.
+UiPath Apps is currently in private preview and we are putting the final touches on the public preview (which will go live in the Ui Automation Cloud later this month).
+If you missed the exciting UiPath Apps demo at our DevCon keynote session, you can watch it here: